yxnsx/TIL/swift/210327-swift-the-basics.md

-# :fire: Swift Language Guide
+# :fire: Swift - The Basics
 <br>

 ### :sparkles: Constants and Variables